 Just 30 minutes away from Santa Marta, you will find Taganga, a quaint fishing village on the Caribbean coast.
 The drive to Tanganga is beautiful and the small town offers a more off the beaten path feel than the typical tourist beaches.
 The village has only a few concrete roads and the town is not yet overdeveloped for tourism.
 The view from Taganga’s coastline is spectacular, with green hills and beautiful blue water.
 Fishermen spend their days wading in the water and boats come and go from Santa Marta.
 The main road by the beach has fresh fruit juice stands and the town is full of open air restaurants.
 You can spend your day on Taganga’s beach, or a short hike away you will find Playa Grande, an inviting beach which has a coral reef.
 Taganga also has a growing nightlife; you can dance the night away with a beautiful view of the ocean.

 All of our accommodations are hand-selected, offering a wide range of unique lodging options to provide you with the highest level of quality, service and flexibility.
-Fill out our custom tours form online or give us a call at (866) 577-2462 to start planning your Colombia trip!
+Download our free Colombia guide below or take a look at our sample Colombia tours or give us a call at (866) 577-2462 to start planning your Colombia trip!